A volcanic chronosequence as a time-resolved paleo-detector array to study the cosmic-ray flux in the Late Pleistocene and Holocene: Conclusions

 We have presented a phenomenological study demonstrating the feasibility of using olivine xenoliths from the Chaîne des Puys volcanic field as a time-resolved paleo-detector array.
 The unique geological history of this region provides a sequence of samples with well-defined exposure windows.
 Our simulation pipeline, which models the cosmic-ray flux, muon interactions in olivine, and the resulting nuclear recoil tracks, predicts a clear and detectable signal well above the expected backgrounds from natural radioactivity.

 This work also shows that the chronosequence of eruptions allows for a differential measurement, enabling a direct probe of the flux's time-variability during the Late Pleistocene and Holocene.
-This technique shows possible sensitivity to specific phenomena, such as the enhanced flux expected during the Laschamp geomagnetic excursion and the potential contribution from nearby, now-extinct sources like the Antlia supernova.
+This technique shows possible sensitivity to specific phenomena, such as the potential contribution from nearby, now-extinct sources like the Antlia supernova, and in more optimistic cases, to weaker phenomena like the enhanced flux expected during the Laschamp geomagnetic excursion.

-This phenomenological work provides the direct scientific antecedent for the PRImuS (Paleo-astroparticles Reconstructed with the Interactions of MUons in Stone) project~\cite{Galelli:2025}, an experimental effort funded by the INFN.
+This provides a direct scientific antecedent for the PRImuS (Paleo-astroparticles Reconstructed with the Interactions of MUons in Stone) project~\cite{Galelli:2025}, an experimental effort funded by the INFN.
 The primary goal of PRImuS is to realize the measurements proposed in this paper and in our previous work on Halite.
 To this end, we have already begun the crucial first step of sample recovery, starting with olivine xenoliths sourced directly from the 7,650-year-old Puy de Montcineyre maar.
 The successful identification of muon-induced tracks in these and other samples from the Chaîne des Puys will mark a significant advance, transforming the paleo-detector concept into a new observational tool for time-domain high-energy astrophysics.

+\acknowledgments PRImuS is an INFN experiment funded by the CSN5 Young Scientist Grant 2024.
+The authors thank Didier Miallier, Thierry Pilleyre, Pierre-Jean Gauthier, Valentin Niess, Denis Andrault, and Emmanuel Gardes for the fruitful discussions in Clermont-Ferrand on xenoliths and olivine samples from the Chaîne des Puys and possible methods of analysis and readout.
+We also thank the members of the paleo-detector community, especially Alexey Elykov and Emilie LaVoie-Ingram, for their interest and exchange of ideas.